-The New South Wales Branch, with approximately 3,000 members, is managed by a voluntary Branch Management Committee elected by the Branch membership.
+The New South Wales Branch, with over 3,500 members, is managed by a voluntary Branch Management Committee elected by the Branch membership.

 The Branch’s key role is to provide local support for AASW members through a range of activities that enable members to network, develop practice skills and organise around social justice issues.
 The Branch Management Committee provides the conduit for communications between members in NSW and the broader National Association.

 The New South Wales Branch delivers value to members via several channels:

 - Advocating for social justice issues relevant to social workers and their service users

 - Collaborating with members to build a stronger voice for the profession in NSW

 - Focusing on issues and priorities identified by our members

 - Monitoring the news and potential impacts on the profession

 - Developing and promoting Continuing Professional Development opportunities

 - Supporting members to organise around common interests through Practice Groups.